thedevfiles/thedevfiles/source/_posts/2014-08-08-moving-from-mysql-query-to-pdo.markdown

 $result = mysql_query("SELECT * FROM tablename", $link);
 ```
 The [mysql_query](http://us3.php.net/manual/en/function.mysql-query.php) function accepts the sql query as a string for the first parameter and the mysql link identifier returned from the mysql_connect function as the second parameter.
-For a successfuly query it returns a resource for a query that would return a resultset such as a SELECT query and TRUE for a INSERT, UPDATE, or DELETE query.
+For a successfully query it returns a resource for a query that would return a result-set such as a SELECT query and TRUE for a INSERT, UPDATE, or DELETE query.
 It returns FALSE if the query fails.

 ### Running a query with PDO